mxmuc/aircare/index.md

 <br />

 {: style="text-align: center" }
-This project was realised in 2021 as part of the course ["Applied data analysis" (CS-401)](https://dlab.epfl.ch/teaching/fall2021/cs401/) at the [Swiss Federal Institute of Technology in Lausanne (EPFL)](https://www.epfl.ch/en/)
+AirCare was realised in 2022 as part of the ["Tech Challenge" (CS-401)](https://academy.unternehmertum.de/programs/tech-challenge) at the [Technical University of Munich (TUM)](https://www.tum.de/en/)